Savage Klein

 With certification dead in the water and the failure of his Sunday concert series, Klein returned to London and gave a lecture which he turned into a book: Unmusical New York: A Brief Criticism of Triumphs, Failures, & Abuses (1910).

-The New York Times weighed in with a review noting that Klein’s bark was worse that his bite, then asked: “Is that unsuccessful series of Sunday concerts still rankling in Mr. Klein’s soul to the extend of these 144 pages?”
+The New York Times weighed in with a review noting that Klein’s bark was worse that his bite, then asked: “Is that unsuccessful series of Sunday concerts still rankling in Mr. Klein’s soul to the extent of these 144 pages?”

-The truth is: no one likes to fail or become irrelevant.
+The truth is that no one likes to fail or become irrelevant.
 Klein experienced both before he returned to London when he was 44, having arrived in New York at the age 36, looking fresh-faced and bright-eyed.
 Whatever the meaning of the frame, Klein doesn't know how bitter he will become.

 Savage Klein.